TerenceLiu98/terenceliu98.github.io.source/content/scientia/llm-mechanistic-interpretability.md

 ## Axis 1 — States: what is linearly there, and at what depth?

 The oldest interpretability tradition for transformers is **state readout**.
-Take the hidden activation at some intermediate layer $\ell$, project it back into vocabulary space, and read off what the model "thinks" it is going to say at that depth. nostalgebraist's Logit Lens is the canonical version: apply the unembedding matrix $W\_U$ directly to the residual stream $h\_\ell$, and look at the top-k tokens of $\text{softmax}(W\_U h\_\ell)$.
+Take the hidden activation at some intermediate layer $\ell$, project it back into vocabulary space, and read off what the model "thinks" it is going to say at that depth. nostalgebraist's [Logit Lens post on LessWrong (2020)](https://www.lesswrong.com/posts/AcKRB8wDpdaN6v6ru/interpreting-gpt-the-logit-lens) is the canonical version: apply the unembedding matrix $W\_U$ directly to the residual stream $h\_\ell$, and look at the top-k tokens of $\text{softmax}(W\_U h\_\ell)$.
 The result is surprisingly informative — by mid-depth the residual stream's top tokens already concentrate on plausible continuations, which is itself a non-trivial fact about how the model builds answers.

 The trouble is that Logit Lens implicitly assumes the basis at every layer is *the same* basis the unembedding was trained on.
 That is only approximately true. **Tuned Lens** {{< cite "belrose2023tunedlens" >}} fixes this with a small affine probe $A\_\ell$ trained per layer so that $\text{softmax}(W\_U A\_\ell h\_\ell)$ matches the final-layer distribution; the lens becomes calibrated rather than naive.
 Linear probing is the same family of idea pushed further: train a small classifier on top of $h\_\ell$ to recover any property you care about — sentiment, syntax, factual recall, position, the answer to a multiple-choice question — and ask at which depth the property becomes linearly decodable.